Goldmund-Wyldebeast-Wunderliebe/ploneconf-buildout/README.rst

     make sure only lower case is used and avoid white spaces.

 ``_site_id``
     This is the id of the Plone site.
-It is
+It is used in the config for the webserver.

+``_flying_ip``
+    The flying IP address of a cluster, omit this one if no cluster setup is used.

+``_servers``
+    Configure one ore more servers which are used for remote deployment.
+Each server has a name and a IP address or a domain name.

+``_modules``
+    Python eggs or Plone modules which are in own maintenance #TODO improve

+``_third_party_modules``
+    List third party modules which are used from source #TODO improve

 Deploy to remote servers